equinor/res2df/docs/usage/satfunc.rst

 Instead of Eclipse data decks, individual include files may also be parsed, but only one at a time.

-Generating Eclipse include files from dataframes
+Generating include files from dataframes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When a dataframe of saturation function data is loaded into Python, any operation